 “Unfortunately, salt is often left out of commercial baby food, in the mistaken belief that salt should be avoided.
 As you add other foods to baby’s diet, be sure that they are salted with unrefined sea salt.”

-It would be extremely wise of you to familiarize yourself with Dr. Weston Price's nutritional research.
-A good place to start is reading his classic book, Nutrition and Physical Degeneration.
+It would be extremely wise of you to familiarize yourself with Dr. Weston Price’s nutritional research.
+A good place to start is reading his classic book, Nutrition and Physical Degeneration at Amazon.

 If you would like to learn just how powerfully nourishing a traditional foods diet is that has nourished man for thousands of years, including the almighty egg, then please visit this Dr. Weston Price page and make sure to view the Dr. Weston Price nutritional diet video which shows the physical transformations and degeneration that occur when dietary needs are not met.

 Glorious Free Range Eggs With Bright Orange Yolk

 All this free range eggs from pasture fed chickens talk is getting me hungry.
 Look at these free range egg yolks.
 Notice the bright and deep orange color of those yolks.
 I bought these chicken eggs back in the Midwest from a local farmer.

 The chickens were clearly very happy, 100% free range chickens and pastured chickens, running around freely and eating insects and nibbling away on grass.

 Time for breakfast – yummy and nutritious free range eggs with bright orange yolks!
 It’s going to be a bright, bright, sun shining day….